odoo/documentation/content/applications/websites/livechat/responses.rst

 :guilabel:`Description` tab.

-To access the new ticket, click on the link in the chat window, or go to the :menuselection:`Helpdesk app`, and click the :guilabel:`Tickets` button on the Kanban card for the appropriate team.
+To access the new ticket, click on the link in the chat window, or go to the :menuselection:`Helpdesk app` and click the :guilabel:`Tickets` button on the Kanban card for the appropriate team.

 Search for a ticket from a live chat